 All PLU students at least 18 years of age are eligible to work on the PLU campus.
-In order to be employed, you must complete the U.S. Citizen and Immigration Service I-9 Form, which confirms your eligibility to work in the U.S. You will need to bring a government issued picture ID and your social security card (not a photocopy) or a U.S. passport to complete the I-9 form with the Student Employment or Student Services Center.
-You are limited to working on campus no more than 20 hours per week while school is in session (regardless of how many positions you hold).
+In order to be employed, you must complete the U.S. Citizen and Immigration Service I-9 Form, which confirms your eligibility to work in the U.S. You will need to bring a government issued picture ID and your social security card (not a photocopy) or a U.S. passport to complete the I-9 form with the Student Employment or Student Financial Services.
+You are limited to working on campus no more than 19 hours per week while school is in session (regardless of how many positions you hold).
 Jobs are available on a first come, first served basis.
 You can find postings for open positions on the Student Employment website.
-Campus jobs will normally pay between the state's minimum wage of \$11.50 per hour and \$13.50 per hour.
-They are convenient, do not require transportation and usually offer a flexible work schedule.
+Wages for campus jobs will begin at the state's minimum wage of \$13.50 per hour, which typically increases each January, based on a review by the WA Dept of Labor and Industries.
+On campus positions are convenient, do not require transportation and offer a flexible work schedule.
 Paychecks are available through direct deposit or for pick up at the Business Office around the 25th of each month.

-If you have been awarded federal or state work study, your wages are paid by those program funds.
+If you have been offered federal or state work study, a portion of your wages are paid by those programs' funds.
 PLU pays the wages of on-campus employees working without work study eligibility.
-Work study earnings do not contribute to next year's EFC (Expected Family Contribution) when your work study earnings are reported on the FAF-SA question 44c.
+Earnings from work study is taxable income and therefore reported on the FAFSA, but do not contribute to your EFC (Expected Family Contribution) when they are reported on the FAFSA question 44c.

 Federal Work Study (CWSP) is a need-based aid program that is included as part of your financial aid award if you have remaining eligibility after scholarships, grants and student loans have been awarded.
 Students eligible for work study who are not residents of Washington state are awarded CWSP.
 An offer of CWSP does not guarantee you a position nor the amount awarded.
 Consequently, work study awards will not reduce the amount you may owe the university when calculating your outstanding balance.
-All CWSP positions are on-campus.
+All CWSP positions are on -campus.
 Federal Community Service Work Study (FCSW) allows you to work as a tutor or mentor at a local elementary, middle or secondary school.

 WA State Work Study (SWSP) is a need-based aid program that allows eligible Washington residents to earn a paycheck to help pay for their indirect educational expenses during the academic year or during the summer break.
 All Washington residents with work study eligibility will be awarded SWSP.
-Students working in the off-campus State Work Study program are limited to no more than 19 hours per week.
+Students are limited to no more than 19 hours per week.
 Many off-campus employers pay a wage that is higher than on-campus positions, as the program requires SWSP employees to be paid at the same rate as regular entry level employees for that employer.
 An offer of SWSP on your financial aid award does not guarantee you a position nor the amount awarded.
 Consequently, work study awards do not reduce the amount you may owe the university when calculating your outstanding balance.
-Students are paid every two weeks or monthly, depending on the employer's pay schedule.
-Your off campus employer will be required to complete the I-9 Form with you.
+Students are paid every two weeks or monthly, depending on your employer's pay schedule.
+Off campus employers will be required to complete the I-9 Form with you.
 Some of the SWSP employers include: